Chapter 16. Configuring Artificial Intelligence

 The advantage of TabNine is that it can run locally on your device, a very important feature for certain enterprise situations or anywhere that intellectual property matters (I wouldn’t be surprised if AI destroys the concept of intellectual property once and for all.
 The advantages of a hive-mind may well outweigh the long-term advantages of corporate ownership).

 You can configure Tabnine in Neovim similarly to Codeium and Copilot.
-LazyVim ships with support to integrate TabNine with nvim-cmp to get completion sources.
+LazyVim ships with support to integrate TabNine with blink.cmp to get completion sources.
 You can enable it with the :LazyExtras command and x on the coding.tabnine line.

 Restart Neovim.
 You’ll probably have to wait a while for the plugin to download and install TabNine, but it should all be taken care of for you.
 Once the plugin is installed, run :CmpTabnineHub to authenticate yourself, then restart Neovim one more time.